ChargeUp03/shortcut-database/finding-resources.md

 2. The screenshot will be saved in Photos

 ### iPhone (home button) & iPad (home button)
-1. Press the side or top button (power) and Home Button at the same time 1.1.
+1. Press the side or top button (power) and the Home Button at the same time 1.1.
 If you have Full-Screen Previews on, you may need to select the check (✓) button, then Save to Photos
 2. The screenshot will be saved in Photos